 Scientific notation is allowed (e.g., 1.2345e-12).
 No minimum or maximum limits are placed on numerical precision on individual data points.

-Keywords (as used in Version 2.0 files) shall be enclosed in square brackets, “[“ and “]”, and shall start in column 1 of the line.
-No space or tab is allowed immediately after the opening bracket “[“ or immediately before the closing bracket “]”.
+Keywords (as used in Version 2.0 and Version 2.1 files) shall be enclosed in square brackets, “[” and “]”, and shall start in column 1 of the line.
+No space or tab is allowed immediately after the opening bracket “[” or immediately before the closing bracket “]”.
 The keyword syntax, including spelling of words and placement of non-alphabetic characters, shall follow exactly what is documented in this specification.
-If used, only one space (“ “) or dash (“-”) character separates the parts of a multi-word keyword.
+If used, only one space (“ ”) or dash (“-”) character separates the parts of a multi-word keyword.

 Arguments after keywords shall be separated from the closing bracket of the keyword by at least one whitespace character.
 Except where otherwise noted, this whitespace separation shall not include carriage return or line feed characters.